Transfer Tax (Porez na promet nekretnina)

 - Reserve fund (apartment): EUR 480

-To cover monthly costs, you would need rental income of at least EUR 1,139 per month.
+To cover monthly costs, you would need rental income of at least EUR ~1,112 per month (long-term lease scenario without STR lump-sum line).
 Croatia’s strong short-term rental market — particularly along the coast — can deliver significantly higher returns during the summer season, though you will need to factor in tourist tax, registration, and seasonal vacancy.

 With an expected appreciation rate of around 5% and the full capital gains exemption kicking in after just 2 years, Croatia offers a compelling combination of growth potential and tax efficiency.
 The relatively low transaction costs compared to other Mediterranean markets make it particularly attractive for medium-term investors.